vega/vega-lite/CONTRIBUTING.md

   to allow putting JSON specs in tests directly without getting lint errors.
 - `typings/` - TypeScript typing declaration for dependencies.

-## Understanding How Vega-Lite Works
+## Understanding How Vegemite Works

 - The main compiler code is in `src/compile/compile.ts`.
-To try to understand how Vega-Lite works, first start by reading the `compile` method in the file and try to understand different phases in the compilation process.
+To try to understand how Vegemite works, first start by reading the `compile` method in the file and try to understand different phases in the compilation process.

 ## Commands